backendkolawole/node-jwt-authenticator/README.md

 ## Goal

+JWTs protect against data tampering and impersonation.
 JSON Web Token is a way of securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret or a public/private key

 ## ⚙️ Installation